Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 but also to the size and orientation of the soil samples that were taken from the field.
-This is important because the spatial variation of the dependent variable strongly depends on the support size (e.g. due to an averaging out effect the average organic content of bulked samples taken from 1 ha plots typically has less spatial variation than that of single soil samples taken from squares).
+This is important because the spatial variation of the dependent variable strongly depends on the support size (e.g. due to an averaging out effect, the average organic content of bulked samples taken from 1 ha plots typically has less spatial variation than that of single soil samples taken from squares).
 This implies that observations at different supports cannot be merged without taking this effect into